 Apple announcement is excellent news for cross-platform app developers!

 Those are the app developers using one of a few choice systems (many open source, collaborative frameworks) that allow you to code once, and deploy to iPhone, Android, WinMob, Blackberry ….
 But it does support more phones (iPhone, Windows Mobile, RIM, Symbian and Android) These three are the main players.
 On iPhone and Android, it uses Webkit.
 They all use different languages.

 OCTOBER 6, 2010

 He is using Android devices, and off-the-shelf Google tools to support Vets in Africa collect and share some extremely valuable data.
-Tags: projects data collection mobile africa 3rd world gps applications android archaeology He is using iPads, with simple off-the-shelf apps to collect data in a simpler, and more shareable manner than ever before. learning with a twist?
+Tags: projects data collection mobile africa 3rd world gps applications android archaeology He is using iPads, with simple off-the-shelf apps to collect data in a simpler, and more shareable manner than ever before.
+M-learning with a twist?